-(6) $$\Delta PV(CDS) = \sum{t=0}^{T} \frac{CDS_1(t)}{10000} D(t)Q_1(t)Z(t) - \sum{t=0}^{T} \frac{CDS_0(t)}{10000} D(t)Q_0(t)Z(t),$$ where the index 1 indicates after the fact and the index 0 before the fact.
+$$\Delta PV(CDS) = \sum{t=0}^{T} \frac{CDS_1(t)}{10000} D(t) Q_1(t) Z(t) - \sum{t=0}^{T} \frac{CDS_0(t)}{10000} D(t) Q_0(t) Z(t),$$ (6)

-2.1.2 Application
+3.1.2.
+Application

-We obtain from Datastream CDS rates for contracts up to 5 years for all banks, except for the two smallest banks, Bank of New York and State Street, for which CDS contracts are unavailable.
+We obtain from Datastream CDS rates for contracts up to five years for all banks, except for the two smallest banks, Bank of New York and State Street, for which CDS contracts are unavailable.
 Given the small amount of outstanding debt these two banks have, we can ignore them without much of an effect on the results.
-Figure 1 plots the 5-year CDS rates for the eight banks for which they are available from 1/1/2007 to 10/14/2008.
+Fig. 1 plots the five-year CDS rates for the eight banks for which they are available from January 1, 2007 to October 14, 2008.

-To gauge the magnitudes of the change, we report the 5 year CDS rates for the relevant dates in Table 3.
-The risk neutral probabilities of no default Q(t), computed in the Appendix A, depend on an assumption about recovery rate.
-We report our results for an intermediate value, 20%.5 Since this choice is somewhat arbitrary, Section 3.6 discusses the robustness of our conclusion to various assumptions, including larger or smaller recovery rates.
+To gauge the magnitudes of the change, we report the five-year CDS rates for the relevant dates in Table 3.
+The risk-neutral probabilities of no default Q(t), computed in Appendix A, depend on an assumption about recovery rate.
+We report our results for an intermediate value,

+20%.
+Since this choice is somewhat arbitrary, Section 4.6 discusses the robustness of our conclusion to various assumptions, including larger or smaller recovery rates.

-To measure the changes in the value of the debt surrounding the announcement of the new Paulson plan, we look at the changes in CDS rates between Friday, October 10 and Tuesday October 14 (see Table 3).
+To measure the changes in the value of the debt surrounding the announcement of the new Paulson Plan, we look at the changes in CDS rates between Friday, October 10 and Tuesday, October 14 (see Table 3).
 We then apply formula (6) to estimate the change in value of debt.